 Field-hunting tip

-Look in metasomatized carbonate rocks country — that is the host setting where azoproite typically forms.
+Look in metasomatized carbonate rocks country, the host setting where azoproite typically forms.
 If you start seeing calcite, forsterite, magnetite in float, you are in the right ground.
 Field specimens usually show a prismatic to acicular crystals, often as fibrous aggregates habit, so train your eye for that shape before scanning the outcrop.